 David Lemon, M.S.M.

 David Lemon, M.S.M., founded Health Arts Society in 2006.
 During his decades in business Lemon was an active supporter of arts practices and a member of many boards of arts organisations.
-UBC conferred an Honourary Doctor of Laws on Lemon in 1997 and he was the recipient of the Edmund C. Bovey award in 1996.
-In 2016 he was awarded the Meritorious Service Medal by the Governor General of Canada in the name of the Queen.
+He was the recipient of the Edmund C. Bovey award in 1996, and the University of British Columbia conferred an Honourary Doctor of Laws on him in 1997.
+In 2016 he was awarded the Meritorious Service Medal by the Governor General of Canada.
 Health Arts Society was inspired by Lemon’s observations of family and friends’ experiences of life in long-term residential care.

 Registered Charity # 81014 0749 RR0001